asleepace/asleepace.com/src/content/blog/try.md

 }
 ```

-The first step is execute the `fn()` passed as an argument and then check if the return value `output` is a promise.
-We can do this using the `instanceof` operator and if `true` we can call the `.then()` and `.catch()` to extract the value and construct our result tuple!
-This will then return our desired type `Promise<Result<T>>` which can be awaited!
+The first step is execute the `fn()` argument and check if `output` is an instance of a promise.
+We can do this using the `instanceof` operator and if `true` we can call the `.then()` and `.catch()` methods to extract the value and construct our result tuple!
+This will then return our desired type `Promise<Result<T>>` when awaited!

 We are almost there now, but as some of you might have already noticed, we haven't properly coerced the async `error` value into the `Error` class.
-Let's extract the logic we used below in the original version into a separate helper which can be used by bother versions.
+Let's extract the logic we used below in the original version into a separate helper which can be used by both versions.

 ```ts
 const toError = (e: unknown): Error => e instanceof Error ? e : new Error(String(e))
 ```

 It's not perfect, but it gets the job done for now.
-Basically just checks if the error value is already an instance of the `Error` class and if so does nothing, otherwise converts the value to a string which is then used to instantiate an `Error`.
-Now tying this altogether we should have something that looks like the following:
+Basically, it just checks if the error value is already an instance of the `Error` class and if so does nothing, otherwise it converts the value to a string which is then used to instantiate a new `Error`.
+Tying this altogether we should have something that looks like the following:

 ```ts
 // our result types...